ItsBreackey/jarvis360/README.md

 ---

 For more details, open `docs/System_Documentation.md`.
+Recent frontend updates include a Churn Predictor toggle that can estimate missing churn probabilities and Settings sliders to tune estimator weights.